Skip to main content

 Your personal loans questions answered

-No. The transfer won’t make any difference to your payments or how you make them.
-If you have any payment arrangements with Virgin Money, keep the payments up as normal.
+No. The transfer hasn’t made any difference to your payments or how you make them.
+If you had any payment arrangements with Virgin Money before the transfer on 2 April 2026, keep the payments up as normal.

 Fraudsters often try to take advantage of times of change like this.
 We’ll never ask you for security details over the phone, by email or by text.
-So, if someone gets in touch and asks you to share financial details or move your money, it is a scam.
+So, if someone gets in touch and asks you to share financial details or move your money, it’s a scam.
 Stop all contact and call us right away.
-You can find our number at virginmoney.com/fraud-and-security/report-suspected-fraud/
+You can find our number at virginmoney.com/report-fraud.

-The transfer won’t change the Terms of your personal loan.
-The length of your loan (how long the loan lasts for), interest rate and monthly payment will all stay the same.
-It will change your Terms to replace Virgin Money with Nationwide, but this will not change the way your loan operates.
+The transfer hasn’t changed the Terms of your personal loan.
+The length of your loan (how long the loan lasts for), interest rate and monthly payment are the same.
+The transfer changed your Terms to replace Virgin Money with Nationwide on 2 April 2026, but did not change the way your loan operates.

-No. The way you manage your personal loan won’t change.
-The sort codes, account numbers and account features will all stay the same.
+No. The way you manage your personal loan hasn’t changed.
+The sort codes, account numbers and account features are the same as before the transfer on 2 April 2026.
 You can also keep using the same sign-in details when you log into the Virgin Money Mobile Banking app or online banking.

 Your mortgage account questions answered

-No. The transfer won’t make any difference to your mortgage interest rate, the amount of your monthly mortgage payments or how you make your monthly mortgage payments.
+No. The transfer hasn’t made any difference to your mortgage interest rate, the amount of your monthly mortgage payments or how you make your monthly mortgage payments.

-If you have a mortgage where the interest is charged at either a tracker rate or a variable rate, the interest may change as it does today.
-If the interest rate does change your monthly mortgage payment will need to change too.
+If you have a mortgage where the interest is charged at either a tracker rate or a variable rate, the interest may change, the same as it could before the transfer.
+If the interest rate does change, your monthly mortgage payment will need to change too.
 We will let you know in the usual way and give you plenty of notice.

 If someone gets in touch asking you to change how you pay your mortgage, it’s a scam.
 Stop all contact and call us right away.
 You can find our number at virginmoney.com/report-fraud.

-The transfer won’t affect your Virgin Money mortgage product and features.
-It will change your mortgage contract to replace Virgin Money with Nationwide, but this will not change the way your mortgage operates.
+The transfer hasn't affected your Virgin Money mortgage product and features.
+It will change your mortgage contract to replace Virgin Money with Nationwide, but this has not changed the way your mortgage operates.

-No. There won’t be any change to your mortgage interest rate as a result of the transfer.
-Our variable rates won’t change to Nationwide’s ‘Base Mortgage Rate’ or ‘Standard Mortgage Rate’.
+No. There isn’t any change to your mortgage interest rate as a result of the transfer.
+Our variable rates haven’t changed to Nationwide’s ‘Base Mortgage Rate’ or ‘Standard Mortgage Rate’.

-We’ll continue to manage the following rates as we do today:
+We’ll continue to manage the following rates as we did before the transfer:

-- Clydesdale Bank Offset Variable Investment Housing Loan Rate
+• Clydesdale Offset Variable Investment Housing Loan Rate

 Please remember that we regularly review our interest rates and can make adjustments, for example to respond to a change in the Bank of England base rate.
 We’ll always let you know before any rate change happens and give you the right amount of notice and explain what it means to you.

-If your mortgage completes before the transfer date, it will complete as a mortgage made by Virgin Money.
-If the transfer is then approved by the Court, it will then move your mortgage to Nationwide.
+If your mortgage completed before the transfer date on 2 April 2026, it completed as a mortgage made by Virgin Money.

 If your mortgage completes after the transfer date, it will complete as a mortgage made by Nationwide.

-If your mortgage completes after the transfer date, it also means the consolidation, cross default and all monies rights we have will apply to accounts you hold with Nationwide as well as those you hold with Virgin Money.
-The answers we've given to the General section Q35 – Q40 won't apply to you.
+If your mortgage completes after the transfer date, it also means the consolidation, cross-default and all monies rights we have will now apply to accounts you hold with Nationwide as well as those you hold with Virgin Money.
+The answers we’ve given to the ‘General’ section Q30 – Q34 won’t apply to you.

 We’re happy we’ve made you a mortgage offer.
 This is still binding, so it’s not being withdrawn or removed.

-Most of the Terms of your mortgage documents won’t change, and we won’t send you any new paperwork.
+Most of the Terms of your mortgage documents haven’t changed as a result of the transfer, and we won’t send you any new paperwork.

-If your mortgage completes after the transfer date, it also means the consolidation, cross default and all monies rights we have will apply to accounts you hold with Nationwide as well as those you hold with Virgin Money.
-The answers we've given to the General section Q35 – Q40 won't apply to you.
+If your mortgage completed after the transfer date on 2 April 2026, it also means the consolidation, cross-default and all monies rights we have will now apply to accounts you hold with Nationwide as well as those you hold with Virgin Money.
+The answers we’ve given to the ‘General’ section Q30 – Q34 won’t apply to you.

 Yes.
-After the transfer, Nationwide mortgage products will remain a different brand.
+After the transfer, Nationwide mortgage products still remain a different brand.
 This means you can only change to a Nationwide mortgage product by doing a remortgage.
-A remortgage will trigger any early repayment charge that applies to your mortgage in the same way as it does today.
+A remortgage will trigger any early repayment charge that applies to your mortgage in the same way as it did before the transfer.

 No. There are no changes to how you can make the payments on your mortgage.
-You’ll need to keep making mortgage payments according to your mortgage contract, just as you do right now.
+You’ll need to keep making mortgage payments according to your mortgage contract, just as you did before the transfer.

-No. All the charges and features will stay the same, including Terms about lump sum payments.
+No. All the charges and features are the same, including Terms about lump sum payments.

-No. The transfer won’t impact how you pay your mortgage.
-You will still need to make your mortgage payments in the same way as you do currently.
+No. The transfer hasn’t changed how you pay your mortgage.
+You will still need to make your mortgage payments in the same way as you did before the transfer.

 Yes.
-You’ll still be able to request payment holidays, as set out in your mortgage contract.
+You are still able to request payment holidays, as set out in your mortgage contract.

 Nationwide may move your Virgin Money buy-to-let mortgage to The Mortgage Works, a different company within Nationwide group, who specialise in this type of loan.
 If this happens, it will mean that you no longer qualify for membership – unless you qualify through a different product.
 Before any transfer happens, Nationwide will contact you with more information.